oonap0oo/QB64-projects/README.md

 ## Bubble Universe

 Bubble Universe, this algoritm found on many places on the web in various programming languages.
-It is hard to pinpoit where it originally came from.
+It is hard to pinpoint where it originally came from.

 As a reference a [version was used, written in Sinclair Basic on a PC, by BigEd](https://stardot.org.uk/forums/viewtopic.php?t=25833)